 If the manufacturer doesn’t specify the rating of the waterproof then it does not meet the specifications, manufacturers like to boast about their waterproof ratings!

 There is often some confusion about what lights must be carried.
 Make sure you install fresh batteries in each of your lights before the race.
 To clarify you must have three lights:

 - Head torch – this is for the long stage and for using around camp in the evenings.
 Must be powerful enough to see by if walking and running.

 - Emergency light – in case your head torch should fail for whatever reason, this must be powerful enough to see by if walking/running.
 Can either be another head torch or just a normal torch.

 - Small flashing red light – this is to attach to the back of your pack if running in the dark to make sure you are visible if you are running in the dark.
 Something such as this.

 The drop bag exists as an additional safety measure for the race.
 It is not there to make your pack lighter or to provide you with extra food.
 You will not be allowed to access your drop bag unless it is provided to you by the race organisation.
-There are only four circumstances where drop bags will be issued:
+There are only three circumstances where drop bags will be issued:

 - If temperatures are forecast to drop below freezing during the day or the night then drop bags will be supplied to all competitors.

 - If one of the race medics or the race director deems it necessary for a specific competitor to receive their drop bag.
 If this is the case and the competitor continues the race then an appropriate time penalty will be applied.

 - If you drop out of the race you may have access to your drop bag once you have been driven to the overnight camp.
 However, if you choose to take your drop bag you will not be allowed to start subsequent stages as detailed above.